 Jo Wickham represents nurse members on the New Zealand Committee.
 Jo will partner with cardiovascular nurses in centers around the country to deliver training days.
 Cardiac Nursing Education (CNE) days aim to update and up-skill nurses working in primary or secondary cardiovascular care settings.
-Coming up in October 2021 is a CNE day in Christchurch.
-Read more here.
+Check out the feedback here from a recent CNE day in Christchurch.
+It was very well received!

 During the year, national representatives and local nurses work with the Annual Scientific Meeting organising committee to prepare for symposiums and business meetings at the ASM.

 To find out more or to get involved, contact Jo through the Society’s office.

 Meet our members who are cardiovascular Nurse Practitioners.

 I have been working in Cardiology since 1995, first in CCU and cardiology procedures at North Shore Hospital and then as a Cardiology Nurse Specialist doing clinics at North Shore and Waitakere hospitals from 2000.
 I studied on and off, around work and family, to complete my post grad cert and diploma via Auckland University.
 After becoming a CNS and 17 years of hard work and study I gained my Master’s degree in 2016 and Nurse Practitioner certification in April 2017.
 I was extremely fortunate to be accepted into the NP pilot programme at Massey University.
 I have dabbled in doing some work for Auckland University in assisting with the pharmacology nursing paper and doing marking.
 I currently work for Waitemata DHB over both the North Shore and Waitakere sites doing General Cardiology Clinics which is fantastic as I see patients with all cardiac conditions.
 I have also been and am currently mentoring CNS’s for their Master’s projects and RN prescribing practicums.
 I am currently the NZ CSANZ nursing rep.